Pin itThe only TPC-branded public course on the Grand Strand, built by Fazio through Lowcountry wetlands.

-At 6,950 yards from the back tees with a slope of 145, TPC Myrtle Beach plays as one of the more demanding courses in the region.
+From the back at 6,950 yards with a slope of 145, this is one of the more demanding courses in the region.
 The difficulty is honest rather than gimmicky.
-Fairways are sufficiently wide to accept a moderate drive, but the rough is maintained at a length that penalizes without brutalizing.
-The real challenge lives in the approach shots.
+Fairways are wide enough to accept a moderate drive, but the rough penalises without brutalising.
+The real challenge lives in the approach.
 Fazio built green complexes that tilt, shelf, and slope in ways that demand precise distance control.
-Missing on the wrong side of a pin location here does not merely cost a stroke; it can cost two.
+Missing on the wrong side of a pin doesn't just cost a stroke; it can cost two.

-The front nine opens with a pair of reachable par 4s that suggest a forgiving day ahead.
-That impression fades quickly.
-The 4th, a par 3 of approximately 190 yards, plays over wetland to a green that narrows toward the back-right pin position.
-Club selection becomes critical when the wind moves through the corridor.
-The 7th, a long par 4 that doglegs left around a stand of hardwoods, asks for a controlled draw off the tee and a precise mid-iron to a green with a pronounced false front.
-It is the kind of hole that separates players who manage their game from those who simply hit and hope.
+The front nine opens with a pair of reachable par 4s that suggest a forgiving day, but that impression fades quickly.
+The 4th plays over wetland to a green that narrows toward the back-right pin position.
+The 7th, a long par 4 doglegging left around hardwoods, asks for a controlled draw and a precise mid-iron to a green with a pronounced false front.

 The back nine is where Fazio built his signature sequence.
-The stretch from 13 through 16 includes two par 4s that play along elevated ridges with wetland views on both sides, a par 3 over water, and a risk-reward par 5 that tempts longer hitters to go for the green in two.
-The 13th, in particular, deserves attention.
-A medium-length par 4 with a tee shot framed by waste areas, it plays to a green complex that punishes anything short and right.
-The miss is not in the bunker; it is down a slope into native grasses that may or may not yield a clean lie.
+Holes 13 through 16 include two par 4s along elevated ridges with wetland views on both sides, a par 3 over water, and a risk-reward par 5 that tempts longer hitters to go for the green in two.
+The 13th in particular punishes anything short and right.

-Conditioning at TPC Myrtle Beach is maintained to the standard the brand demands.
-Greens are overseeded for year-round play and typically run at speeds that reward confident, committed strokes.
-Fairways are tight-mown and consistent.
-The bunkers are raked and edged with the precision that regular TPC course inspections require.
-For players who judge a course partly on its physical upkeep, this facility delivers.
+Conditioning is maintained to the standard the brand demands.
+Greens are overseeded for year-round play and run at speeds that reward confident, committed strokes.
+Bunkers are raked and edged with the precision regular TPC inspections require.

-Green fees range from $250 to $350 depending on season, positioning TPC Myrtle Beach as the most expensive public course in the Myrtle Beach market.
+Green fees of $250 to $350 position TPC Myrtle Beach as the most expensive public course in the market.
 The rate includes cart, range balls, and the TPC service standard.
-Whether that premium is justified depends on what a player values.
-For those who prioritize conditioning, course design, and operational polish, the fee is competitive with comparable experiences in the Carolinas.
-For players primarily seeking volume, there are more economical ways to fill a four-day trip.
+If you prioritise conditioning, design, and operational polish, the fee is competitive with comparable Carolinas experiences.
+If you're primarily looking to fill four days at volume pricing, there are more economical options.

 Myrtle Beach, South Carolina